Cellane/chalk/_drafts/gallery-my-apartment.md

     top to bottom, left to right, there’s rice cooker, kettle, microwave oven/toaster/regular oven all in one (not kidding) and then just some generic storage.
-The towels are unfortunately necessary for not damaging the very fragile floor that looks like wood but is not wood at all." caption="I’m perhaps unreasonably proud for picking and assembling this shelf, but I just love how it looks and how perfectly it fits in there.
+The towels are unfortunately necessary for not damaging the incredibly fragile floor that looks like wood but is not wood at all." caption="I’m perhaps unreasonably proud for picking and assembling this shelf, but I just love how it looks and how perfectly it fits in there.
 From top to bottom, left to right, there’s rice cooker, kettle, microwave oven/toaster/regular oven all in one (not kidding) and then just some generic storage.
-The towels are unfortunately necessary for not damaging the very fragile floor that looks like wood but is not wood at all."
+The towels are unfortunately necessary for not damaging the incredibly fragile floor that looks like wood but is not wood at all."
 %}

 {% include image.html path="2018-05-13-my-apartment-5.jpg"